ericsteve/RectangleDraw/Readme.md

 5. Click "OK" to save the settings.
 6. Press `F5` or click on the "Run" button to start both projects.

+#### Notes
+I didn't create projects for other layers just to keep it simple in this test.